tinwatchman/use-import/README.md

 # use-import
 > Imports modules by name instead of by filepath

 Tired of dealing with lengthy relative file paths in your `require` statements?
 This module gives your project files access to the `use` function, enabling you to import modules by name rather than by filepath.
-Module names are configured either via a JSON file placed in the project's root directory or via an object passed in at application startup.
+Module names are configured either via a JSON file placed in the project's root directory or an object passed in at application startup.

 ## Installation